 - It may require that you use highly skilled team members to deliver your service to get the results that you are promising which can drive up your costs.

 - By pricing yourself at the high end of the market and specializing you may have a smaller market to service.

 - Your competition could provide comparable service at a lower price, stealing away your clients.

-This method has you pricing your services higher than the rest of the market with the expectation that clients will buy it simply because it’s the highest price option.
+This pricing strategy has you pricing your services higher than the rest of the market with the expectation that clients will buy it simply because it’s the highest-priced option.
 The expectation is that the quality of the service matches the price.
 Though that’s not always the case.

-Marketing is a must with Premium Pricing.
+Having a strong gym marketing plan is a must with using a premium pricing strategy.
 You have to be able to attract the right clients and portray a high perceived value in your marketing.

-If you have a limited amount of space in your program Premium Pricing may work for you as well.
+If you have a limited amount of space in your facility or program, Premium Pricing may work for you as well.

 - You can expect high margins for your services.

 - It can be tough for a competitor to come into your market if you get a head start on them.